 Identifying Relapse Triggers

 In early recovery it's important to identify relapse triggers.
 A trigger is an event or series of events that potentially causes you to drink, overeat or engage in addictive behavior.

 You may not be aware of your triggers until you have a slip or relapse.
 What most people don't realize is that a relapse starts weeks or even months before actual use.
-Yep, keep reading!
+Yep, it's true keep reading!

 A relapse trigger can be a specific event, such as a relationship problem, a loss, or change that throws you off balance.
-Or, it can be a series of stressors that overwhelm you and create an inability to cope.
-When using, you don't feel but in sobriety feelings come back with a vengeance because you aren't used to feeling them so it 's really uncomfortable.
+Or, it can be a series of stressors that trigger overwhelm and an inability to cope.
+When using, you don't feel but in sobriety feelings come back with a vengeance.
+You aren't used to feeling them so it 's really uncomfortable.

-In early recovery your first reaction is to ignore it and hope it goes away.
+In early recovery your first reaction is to ignore feelings hoping they go away.
 Be careful!
 Any form of denial is a relapse warning sign.

 That's why learning how to handle stress and emotions are vital in early recovery.
 You must learn to face what's happening so those feelings don't get buried under a mountain of denial.

-Part of handling stress is being able to identify feelings in the moment.
+Managing stress is being able to identify feelings in the moment.
 Lots of feelings tend to surface when newly sober.
-Sadness, unresolved losses, and anger are common one the addict avoids.
+Sadness, unresolved grief, and anger are common ones the addict avoids.
 Learning to feel your feelings is a vital part of recovery.

 Here are some common situations that can trigger the desire to use again.